-Risk appetite is defined as the level and type of risk a.s.r. is willing to bear in order to meet its targets while maintaining the right balance between risk, return and capital. a.s.r.'s risk appetite contains a number of qualitative and quantitative RAS and gives direction to the management of both FR and NFR.
+Risk appetite is defined as the level and type of risk a.s.r. non-life is willing to bear in order to meet its targets while maintaining the right balance between risk, return and capital. a.s.r. non-life's risk appetite contains a number of qualitative and quantitative RAS and gives direction to the management of both FR and NFR.
 The statements highlight the organisation's risk preferences and limits and are viewed as key elements for the realisation of a.s.r.'s strategy.

-According to the annual risk management cycle in 2021, to ensure alignment with a.s.r.'s (risk) strategy, the RAS and RAS limits were evaluated and updated by the EB and approved by the SB.
-The RAS of a.s.r. can be found in chapter B.3.1.1.
+According to the annual risk management cycle in 2022, to ensure alignment with a.s.r.'s (risk) strategy, the RAS and RAS limits were evaluated and updated by the EB and approved by the SB.